Share this post:

 Typically, patients with type 1 diabetes require lifelong insulin therapy.
 In combination with a healthy lifestyle and nutrition, regenerative medicine and stem cell therapy may provide individuals with the ability to decrease and possibly eliminate their insulin use.
 Stem cell therapy may also have the potential to repair tissues and organs damaged as a result of diabetes mellitus.

-Recent studies show that Mesenchymal Stem Cells (MSCs) that are found in fat tissue may have the ability to improve and possibly even reverse the effects of diabetes mellitus.
+Recent studies show that Mesenchymal Stem Cells (MSCs) may have the ability to improve and possibly even reverse the effects of diabetes mellitus.
 MSCs have the capacity to differentiate and migrate to the site of damage and secrete growth factors or cytokines.
 In type 1 diabetes, the insulin producing cells – beta cells within the pancreatic islets – are being destroyed by the immune system.
 According to recent publications, MSCs may help increase insulin secretion, raise the number of islet cells in the pancreas, enhance islet survival, and treat diabetic ulcers and limb ischemia.

-Adipose derived MSCs (stem cells from fat) efficiently differentiate into insulin-producing cells in the pancreatic islet microenvironment both in vitro and in vivo, according to a study published in The Journal of Cell Therapy.
+MSCs efficiently differentiate into insulin-producing cells in the pancreatic islet microenvironment both in vitro and in vivo, according to a study published in The Journal of Cell Therapy.
 During the study, MSCs differentiated into insulin-producing cells after 38 days of co-culture, as confirmed by insulin and C-peptide staining.
 MSCs have also been shown to travel to the site of injury, the pancreatic islets and the liver, where they have the potential to contribute to tissue repair and remodeling, as well as improving metabolic function.

 Our team has successfully treated over 7,000 patients with very few safety concerns reported.
 We are extremely encouraged by the positive patient results we are seeing from our physician-based treatments.
 Stem cells possess enormous regenerative potential.
 Our hope is that stem cell therapy will provide relief and an improved quality of life for many patients.